re4ldev/arch-laptop/README.md

 11. Partition the disks.
 12. Setup an encryption.
 13. Format disk partitions.
-14. Create btrfs subvolumes.
+14. Create and mount btrfs subvolumes.
-15. Mount the subvolumes.
+15. Mount the non-btrfs partitions.
 16. Select the mirrors.
 17. Install essential packages with pacstrap.
 18. Generate fstab.